Wild Rose (2018 film): Plot

-Rose-Lynn Harlan, aspiring country singer and single mother of two from Glasgow, is released after a year in prison for attempted drug smuggling.
-She was convicted of throwing a package of heroin over the wall into HM Prison Cornton Vale but had claimed that she did not know what was in the package.
+Rose-Lynn Harlan, aspiring country singer and single mother of two from Glasgow, is released after a year in prison for throwing a package of heroin over the wall into HM Prison Cornton Vale, despite claiming that she did not know the contents.

-After being released, she loses her longstanding job in the house band at Glasgow's Grand Ole Opry, as the manager won't employ a convicted criminal.
-Rose-Lynn's mother Marion, who has been caring for Rose-Lynn's young children, encourages her to give up her music dream to focus on a steady job and taking care of her children.
+Having thus lost her job in the house band at Glasgow's Grand Ole Opry, Rose-Lynn is encouraged by her mother Marion to give up her musical dreams, to focus instead on steady work and taking care of her children, Wynonna and Lyle, whom Marion has been caring for.

 Rose-Lynn takes a cleaning job at Susannah's large house.
-Susannah's children overhear Rose-Lynn singing while she is cleaning and tell their mother.
+Susannah's children overhear Rose-Lynn singing to herself and tell their mother.
 Rose-Lynn asks Susannah for money to travel to Nashville to try to make it as a musician, but she declines.
-Instead, she contacts BBC Radio presenter, Bob Harris, sending him a recording of Rose-Lynn singing; he offers to meet with her if she comes to London.
-Rose-Lynn appears before a judge to ask him to lift her probationary 7pm to 7am curfew so she can travel, and he agrees.
+Instead, she contacts BBC Radio presenter, Bob Harris, sending him a recording of Rose-Lynn singing; he offers to meet her in London.
+Rose-Lynn convinces a judge to lift her probationary curfew so she can travel.

-She travels by train to London, and sits in on a live performance by the visiting Ashley McBryde.
+At Broadcasting House, she sits in on a live performance by the visiting Ashley McBryde.
 Harris encourages her to keep performing and figure out what she has to say so she can start writing her own songs.

-Susannah offers Rose-Lynn a performing gig at her upcoming house party, where she intends to ask her guests to contribute to Rose-Lynn's Nashville fund in lieu of gifts.
+Susannah offers Rose-Lynn a performing gig at her upcoming house party, where she intends to crowdfund Rose-Lynn's Nashville trip.
 Rose-Lynn asks Marion to watch the children in the week leading up to the party so she can rehearse, but Marion declines to cancel her holiday plans, so she shuttles her children around to various friends, who agree to watch them.
 The day before the performance, Susannah's husband gets Rose-Lynn alone and tells her he knows about her criminal conviction and she is to stop working for them after her performance.